Bottenlab/bottenlab.github.io/_pages/science.md

 The BottenLab is a housed in the Center for Children and Families and Department of Psychology at Florida International University.
-We in the BottenLab are studying adolescent brain development and potentially intersecting roles of endocrine and environmental factors therein by applying predictive modeling to human neuroimaging, biospecimen, and exposure data.
+We are studying adolescent brain development, focusing on potentially intersecting roles of endocrine and environmental factors therein, by applying predictive modeling to human neuroimaging, biospecimen, and exposure data.

 ## Pubertal neuroendocrine development